 This manual is intended for use by system integrators who have an understanding of the Small Computer Systems Interface (SCSI).
-It describes the functional extent to which Qualstar's Medium-changer devices (MC) implement the ANSI SCSI-2 Interface Standard for the RLS product line.
+It describes the extent to which Qualstar's Medium Changer devices (MC) implement the ANSI SCSI-2 Interface Standard.
 For detailed information about the ANSI SCSI-2 Interface Standard, please refer to the appropriate specifications and/or application notes.